 Goal: We aim to be one of the top 20 Geoscience programs in the world by year 2020.

-The School of Geological Sciences and Engineering at Yachay Tech is part of the great initiative to transform research and technological development in Ecuador and the Northern part of South America, by training professional geologists and geological engineers with a high scientific leadership ability, capable of strengthening and transforming the economy and benefiting society from the understanding of Earth and its resources.
+The School of Earth Sciences, Energy and Environment at Yachay Tech is part of the great initiative to transform research and technological development in Ecuador and the Northern part of South America, by training professional geologists and geological engineers with a high scientific leadership ability, capable of strengthening and transforming the economy and benefiting society from the understanding of Earth and its resources.
 The school has professors and researchers recognized worldwide for the impact of their research and their experience in teaching geosciences.
 As the centerpiece of the school, students have high academic performance, innovative vision, critical training, and ethics, as well as the ability to interact in multidisciplinary and high impact projects.

-The interests of the School of Geological Sciences and Engineering align closely with those of the nation of Ecuador.
+The interests of the School of Earth Sciences, Energy and Environment align closely with those of the nation of Ecuador.
 We aim to provide world-class education to undergraduate and graduate students.
 We will undertake the highest level of research and will publish in the leading international journals.
 Working with government agencies (IPI’s), private companies, and other universities, home and abroad, we aim to improve productivity across many economic and social sectors in Ecuador.

 Our fields of endeavor are broad and will encompass the entire range of both basic and applied geosciences.
 These paired (basic and applied) fields are listed here: